 Even if divorce or legal separation is inevitable, you can file a joint return as long as you're still married.
 This gives you the best deal on taxes, but you and your spouse both have to agree to file this way.
-If your spouse wants to file separately, then you have to do that.
+If your spouse wants to file separately, then you have to do that also.
+Your married but not living together filing status must agree.
 On a separate return, you report your own income and deductions, and nothing else.
 With separate returns, if one of you itemizes deductions, the other can't take the standard deduction.

 Filing as head of household gives you lower tax rates than a separate return.
 To qualify, you have to file separately from your spouse, who has to live somewhere else for at least the last six months of the year.
 You must have a child living with you more than half the year, and you have to pay at least half your household expenses for the year.
+Make sure you meet these guidelines; there is a penalty for filing as head of household while married.
 Add up the cost of food, rent, insurance, taxes, utilities and other household expenses, then divide by two to find out how much that is.

 If you have dependents and file a joint return, it's no problem claiming an exemption for your children.
 When you file separate returns, however, the exemption only goes on one return.
-Usually, the parent who takes care of the child most of the year gets the exemption.
+Usually, the parent who takes care of the child most of the year, according to the separate maintenance decree, gets the exemption.
 If the child spends half the year with each parent, IRS Publication 501 details who qualifies for the exemption.
 The publication also lists all the other tests for claiming someone as a dependent.

-There are many cases in which moving out doesn't affect your status.
+There are many times when moving out doesn't affect your status.
 For example, if your spouse is in the hospital for most of the year, or stationed overseas, legally, she's still living with you.
 You can't claim head of household, so just file a normal separate or joint return.
 Likewise, a child who has to spend several months in boarding school or the hospital still counts as living at home when you're qualifying him as a dependent.